IDMNYU/InteractiveInstallation_Spring19_Bennett/Roundtable.md

 ### Deliverables for the Roundtable Discussions

 Roundtable discussions will take place a week after the project briefs are released.
-After developing your ideas with a bit of research and sketching, we will discuss these ideas in class as a group discussion.
+After developing your ideas (ie, Scamper Technique](S-C-A-M-P-E-R.md),[Card Sorting Technique](cardSortingTechnique.md) ), write a concise paragraph as to what your idea is about.
+Then, with a bit of research and sketching, we will discuss these ideas in class as a group discussion.
 It’s an opportunity to bounce ideas off the group in order to get good feedback.
 This ensures a strong project that meets the minimum project requirements while investigating your conceptual interests.

 In order to prepare for this presentation and to communicate your ideas to the class succinctly, the following is required as a Process Site post under the particular project tab.
 At times, you may be asked to document your presentation of these ideas and to post the video to your Process Site, under the particular Project tab.